 Parent Partners are the key to family-focused, family-driven services and work to directly engage and support families, convey information on how to effectively navigate systems and work collaboratively with community partners.
 Parent Partners help parents and families remain engaged and informed in order to meet the individual needs of their child or youth.

-The PPC works to provide peer support as well as to collaborative on effective methods to support systems change by increasing family involvement at all levels of decision making.
-Parent Partners believe in the power of their voice, the value of their experience and the willingness of systems to learn and change.
-By bringing together the collective voice of Parent Partners, the PPC works to identify emerging issues and provides guidance for improving the strategies employed to support this unique and highly valued role.
+The PPC is a statewide network of Parent Partner/Family Advocates that is dedicated to providing peer support, education and resources for those emplyed in the public mental health system.
+The PPC collaborates on effective methods to support systems change by increasing family involvement at all levels of decision making and believe in the power of their voice, the value of their experience and the willingness of systems to learn and change.

 On the last Tuesday of every month, UACF hosts a conference call that is open to all members and friends of the PPC.
 Topics include career development, bullying and suicide prevention, department of education resources, medication basics, and specific public policy topics including the Katie A lawsuit update and Special Education Reform.